goshacmd/redux-typed-saga/README.md

   * `take('SOME_ACTION_TYPE')`.
 Its counterpart in redux-typed-saga is `take(x => x.type === 'SOME_ACTION_TYPE' ? x : null)`, and the return type will be an object type for that action.
   * `take(['ACTION1', 'ACTION2'])`.
 Its counterpart in redux-typed-saga is `take(x => x.type === 'ACTION1' || x.type === 'ACTION2' ? x : null)`, and the return type will be a disjoint union of these two action types.

-  It is a bit more verbose, but in return, it makes your project easier to test.
+  It is a bit more verbose, but in return, it makes your project easier to type correctly.

-### Pending
+## Pending

 The alternative for `call` is still pending implementation.
 It doesn't look like there is a way to make it well-typed without sacrificing its testability.